 You’ve purchased the property and committed yourself to a new career of landlord-ing; all that’s left to do is land the perfect tenant.
 As seasoned landlords will explain, tenants can make or break your investment.
 In this competitive rental market, property owners are well-positioned to attract a bevy of searching renters, but ensuring these prospective candidates are high-quality is another challenge in itself.
-When it comes to attracting great tenants to your first rental property, use the following tips.
+When it comes to renting out your first rental property and attracting great tenants, use the following tips.

 Invest in Attractive Upgrades

 How does your rental property stand out from the rest?
 An easy way to make your home or apartment more enticing, which in turn helps when it comes to attracting great tenants, is through strategic upgrades.
 Consider incorporating some of the following—and be sure to highlight them when you show the house!